pggPL/TransformerEngine/docs/features/low_precision_training/fp8_blockwise_scaling/fp8_blockwise_scaling.rst

   - rowwise scaling factors: transposed, padded to the multiple of 4 along the last dimension, shape: ``[B/128, pad_to_4(A)]``
   - columnwise scaling factors: not transposed, padded to the multiple of 4 along the last dimension, shape: ``[A/128, pad_to_4(B)]``

 Note that data in compact format is easy to gather.
-Every tensor is non-tranposed and no padding is needed.
+Every tensor is non-transposed and no padding is needed.
 This is not the case for gemm ready format.

 By the **swizzling** we mean the process of converting the data from compact format to gemm ready format.
-This can be fused into the qunatization if no all-gather is performed, but it can be also done separately.
+This can be fused into the quantization if no all-gather is performed, but it can also be done separately.

 .. raw:: html
    :file: img/blockwise_swizzle_flow.svg